opendatablend/opendatablend-py/README.md

 A simple Python module for use with the [Open Data Blend Datasets](https://www.opendatablend.io/datasets) service.

-The `get_data` function  downloads and caches the requested data file locally.
+The `get_data` function  downloads and caches the requested file locally.
 It also saves down a copy of the dataset metadata (datapackage.json) for future use.

 After downloading the data and metadata files, it returns an object called `Output` with the locations of these files.
 The files can then be loaded with your favourite Python libraries.

 # Usage

-Place the [opendatablend.py](./opendatablend/opendatablend.py) in the same location that you are running your code from.
+Place [opendatablend.py](./opendatablend/opendatablend.py) in the same location that you are running your code from.

 ## Making Public API Requests